 Grimes: Well the visual stuff is something I’ve been doing for a lot longer, and it’s more of a calculated thing.
 I could just be like, “OK I’m going to draw a cow” and I could just sit down and draw a cow, where with music if I’m like, “hmm I want to make a dubstep beat” then I’m going to have to go listen to a bunch of dubstep and think about it and try to think about how to make a dubstep beat.
 It’s just a totally different process because I’m way better at it I guess.

-Music is kind of a weird escapist thing, it’s more in my head, it’s also way more solitary – whereas drawing is something that fulfills a more mathematical need within me or something.
+Music is kind of a weird escapist thing, it’s more in my head, it’s also way more solitary – whereas drawing is something that fulfils a more mathematical need within me or something.
 I still think creativity comes from the same place, and I do access a lot of the same things that I would with music.
 When I was living in Montreal, my upstairs neighbours were my best friends and they had a bunch of TVs that were always on, we’d just sit around and everyone would draw and just watch horror movies.
 It’s always been a social thing, I would sit with my friends and everyone would be drawing, and we’d be talking, and I’d be like, “should I do this or this?”

-James: Your visual outputs tie into your music videos, because you direct as well as feature in them.
+James: Your visual outputs tie into your music videos because you direct as well as feature in them.
 Can you talk about your development and exploration into music videos and how they’re pastiches of visual languages that you have an affinity for?

-Grimes: I actually started directing because we had a grant to make the first Grimes video, which actually isn’t out, because it’s terrible.
-I was working with this director, he was being really mean to everybody and he kept trying to get me to do sexy stuff and there was just all of these problems around it and I was like, “fuck, I guess I just need to direct my own videos because I absolutely can not have this experience again” – especially because it was just a waste of money.
+Grimes: I actually started directing because we had a grant to make the first Grimes video, which actually isn’t out because it’s terrible.
+I was working with this director, he was being really mean to everybody and he kept trying to get me to do sexy stuff and there were just all of these problems around it and I was like, “fuck, I guess I just need to direct my own videos because I absolutely can not have this experience again” – especially because it was just a waste of money.
 I can’t put out something bad, but the Canadian government paid for it, so it was just depressing on so many levels.
-So I just started directing out of necessity but after the first time I did it I realised I might enjoy it more than making music.
+So I just started directing out of necessity but after the first time, I did it I realised I might enjoy it more than making music.
 It’s just a really, really fun thing to do and very easy, and usually the crew and everyone are my friends so it’s just kind of this big social thing.

 You can do so much, having audio and visual elements at the same time is just a really powerful thing, there’s a lot of potential for music videos.
-I’ve always been obsessed with music videos since I was a kid, the main reason I got into weird music in the first place was because I remember seeing the The Beautiful People video by Marilyn Manson on TV and my parents just freaked out they were like, “this is evil, this is the devil” – I was just like, “woahhhhh, it’s so crazy, it’s so intense and scary” and I just became obsessed with Marilyn Manson, but especially the art direction associated with his projects.
+I’ve always been obsessed with music videos since I was a kid, the main reason I got into weird music in the first place was because I remember seeing The Beautiful People video by Marilyn Manson on TV and my parents just freaked out they were like, “this is evil, this is the devil” – I was just like, “woahhhhh, it’s so crazy, it’s so intense and scary” and I just became obsessed with Marilyn Manson, but especially the art direction associated with his projects.
 If you took away Marilyn Manson’s music videos you’re taking away a huge aspect of what he’s doing artistically.
 So even when I first started making music I really wanted to make music videos, even though I didn’t really know how.

 Grimes: I wanted it to be a sort of contemporary Tarantino rendering of how my childhood brain perceived medieval Catholic imagery.
 I went to a Catholic school and I always saw Catholicism as just this kind of action movie.
 From a pretty young age I was like, “OK I don’t believe in god, I think this is ridiculous” – but I thought it was a cool mythology because it’s so dark and violent and fucked up.
 So I figured it would be really cool to make all the characters these kind of quasi-anime Tarantino action girls.
 That was kind of the main theme, but then you know with music videos in general, I like to shout-out pop music.
 I’m always just trying to take elements of pop music and mainstream culture and try to run them through the filter and the world I come from, which is like noise and punk and video art.